hanaforoosh/Linjome/README.md

 # Linjome
-An English to Persian translator for ubuntu.
+Any language to Persian translator for ubuntu.